asoylatte03/KC_Housing_data/README.md

 - How can we increase the selling price of these properties by highlighting specific features ?

 ## Data
 Data was gathered from the King County Housing Sales dataset.
-Information about the dataset's glossery can be found [here](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r)
+Information about the dataset's glossary can be found [here](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r)

 The King County Housing Sales dataset contains information on 30,155 properties and 25 features for houses sold from 2021-2022.
 Information on each property includes number of bathrooms/bedrooms, floors, square footage of the lot, address, and more.